8th Gorkha Rifles: Inter war years

 During the years between the two World Wars, the 8th Goorkhas were based in India, where they undertook various garrison duties, in between service on the North West Frontier.
 It was whilst the 2/8th was based at Quetta in the mid-1930s that a member of the Regiment would display outstanding courage, this time not during war but during peace.
 In 1935 a series of powerful earthquakes rocked north-west India and thousands of people were killed.
 The men of the 2/8th worked tirelessly in their efforts to help free many of the civilians that were caught beneath the ruins.
-Nandlal Thapa received the Empire Gallantry Medal for repeatedly risking his life entering buildings that were in danger of collapsing amidst the aftershocks in order to rescue injured survivors.
-At the time the Empire Gallantry Medal was the highest award for gallantry for actions performed not in the face of the enemy, although later when the George Cross came into being in 1940, Nandlal Thapa received the George Cross to replace his Empire Gallantry Medal.
+Nandlal Thapa received the Empire Gallantry Medal (EGM) for repeatedly risking his life entering buildings that were in danger of collapsing amidst the aftershocks in order to rescue injured survivors.
+Chitrabahadur Gurung received the same medal for retrieving a British couple from deep rubble.
+At the time the EGM was the highest award for gallantry for actions performed not in the face of the enemy, although later when the George Cross (GC) came into being in 1940, Nandlal Thapa received the GC to replace his EGM.
+Gurung died in 1939, so he could not get his EGM exchanged for a GC.